Ford Bantam

 The Ford Bantam is a coupé utility/pickup (known in South African English as a 'Bakkie') produced in South Africa.
 Production of the Bantam spanned three generations, with the vehicle produced in South Africa for sale within the South African market.

 History

 Introduced in South Africa in 1983, the Bantam enjoyed success both as a rugged compact commercial vehicle, and as a leisure-oriented private vehicle.
 It was discontinued in 2011 without immediate replacement.
-However, rumours continue to circulate that a next-generation replacement for the Bantam may reach the South African market by 2022.

 Background

 Coupe utility pickups such as the Bantam are popular in South Africa as a more affordable, compact and fuel-efficient alternative to larger commercial pickups such as the Toyota Hilux, Nissan Navara and Ford's own Ranger.
 Their compact size and ease of handling means they are viable not just as light- to medium-duty commercial vehicles, but also as everyday transport.

 Pickups intended for heavy commercial use (in South Africa, the so-called one-tonner class) tend to be based around a steel ladder-frame chassis, with the cab and load box mounted separately.
 In this class, petrol-driven engines are generally between 2,000 cc and 4,000 cc in displacement, and diesel engines are generally between 2,000 cc and 3,200 cc.
 The vehicles are usually rated to carry loads of between 900 and 1,100 kg.

 By contrast, the shells of compact pickups such as the Bantam (known as half-tonners) are almost always of monocoque (unibody) configuration.
 This yields greater commonality of parts with the passenger cars they are based on, as well as easier assembly on a parallel production line.
 They generally have around 35% less tare mass than a typical 'one-tonner', their engines generally displace between 1,300 cc and 1,800 cc, and they are usually rated to carry loads of no more than 800 kg.